Nordix/Meridio/docs/trouble-shooting/README.md

 ## Common CLI

-Information about the meridio-version, unix-time, network-interfaces, rules, route, conntrack-table, neighbors, system, processes and environment-variables can be exported in a common way.
+Information about the meridio-version, unix-time, network-interfaces, rules, route, neighbors, system, and environment-variables can be exported in a common way.
 Each program contains a debug command flag (e.g. `./stateless-lb --debug`) which will return the information in json format.
-The structure used is versionized and is available under [pkg/debug/types.go](https://github.com/Nordix/Meridio/tree/debug/pkg).
+The structure used is versionized and is available under [pkg/debug/types.go](../../pkg/debug/types.go).

 ## LB/FE